gitkinghub/ignite-code-editor/README.md

+# Genioscript is on online fronted code editor which is seamless and does does not require installation.

+## Instructions to run the App Are Below:

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).